-Reservatrol, it appears, not only reduces LDL but helps reduce damage to arteries and blood clotting, both of which can contribute to heart disease.
+Resveratrol, it appears, not only reduces LDL but helps reduce damage to arteries and blood clotting, both of which can contribute to heart disease.
 But some folks insist that a handful of Blueberries can deliver as many heart health benefits.
-And some scientists say a raw red graopes may contain much higher ;levels of reservatrol than wine, because polyphenols are non-soluble and may be filtered out in the wine making process.
+And some scientists say a raw red grapes may contain much higher levels of resveratrol than wine, because polyphenols are non-soluble and may be filtered out in the wine making process.

 But wait!
 There’s more!

-A Washington State University study concluded that reservatrol may have even wider benefits for health in general, including the prevention of obesity.
+A Washington State University study concluded that resveratrol may have even wider benefits for health in general, including the prevention of obesity.
 Study spokesman Dr. Min Du told reporters:

 Polyphenols in fruit, including resveratrol, increase gene expression that enhances the oxidation of dietary fats so the body won’t be overloaded.
 They convert white fat into beige fat that burns lipids off as heat – helping to keep the body in balance and prevent obesity and metabolic dysfunction.

-If so, reservatrol may just be the next big thing in dietary supplements.
+If so, resveratrol may just be the next big thing in dietary supplements.
 It’s already available as such.
 But studies thus far have only been conducted on animals and not a lot of studies have been run.
-Nevertheless, reservatrol certainly looks promising!
+Nevertheless, resveratrol certainly looks promising!

 The Mayo Clinic has the last word:

 Red wine seems to have even more heart-healthy benefits than do other types of alcohol, but it’s possible that red wine isn’t any better than beer, white wine or liquor for heart health.
 There’s still no clear evidence that red wine is better than other forms of alcohol when it comes to possible heart-healthy benefits.